Other Takes on the Story

 Of course, Obama could demonstrate a bipartisan spirit, and appoint Commissioner Ostendorff as chairman.
 Although he is a Republican, he has a reputation for being fair and balanced.
 Historically, nuclear safety has not been a highly partisan issue, so it should be possible for someone of the opposite party to take the helm at NRC.
 But, if Obama's wish to renominate Macfarlane is thwarted by the Senate, will he be in the mood to reach out to a Republican?

 It is noteworthy that Senator Reid could not stop Obama from appointing Magwood as Chairman.
 That action does not require Senate confirmation.
-One therefore wonders if Reid's outburst is really a message to the President.
+One therefore wonders if Reid's statement is really a message to the President.
 If the Senate Majority Leader feels so strongly about Magwood, will Obama want to risk his ire by appointing Magwood as Chairman?

 But I come back again to wondering about the timing of Reid's message.
-If that was his objective, might it be better to deliver the diatribe after the election?
+If that was his objective, might it be better to deliver the message after the election?
 Or, better still, shortly before Macfarlane's appointment ends.
 In answer to this, my friend speculates that maybe Reid is also trying to send a message to Macfarlane.
 Although her history seems to suggest that her views on Yucca Mountain are aligned with Reid's interests, he may be worried by her balanced statements that she will look at everything anew.

 It is still not clear what he can accomplish regarding Macfarlane by making the comments he made about Magwood.
 Maybe he is concerned that she will gain Republican support, and he wants to remind her of the power he wields.